Peter Griesbacher

-Peter Griesbacher (25 March 1864 – 28 January 1933) was a German classical composer, organist and bell expert.
+Peter Griesbacher (25 March 1864 – 28 January 1933) was a German classical composer, organist, and bell expert.

 Life

 Griesbacher was born in Egglham.
 He studied in Passau and was ordained a priest in 1886.
-From 1894 to 1895 he was music prefect at the Studienseminar (study seminary) St. Emmeram in Regensburg.
-Due to his reputation as a church composer, he was appointed in 1911 a lecturer at the Kirchenmusikschule Regensburg (School of Church Music) of Regensburg, where he taught counterpoint, musical form and stylistic.
-Around the same time he was appointed Vicar and then canon at the Collegiate St. Johann in Regensburg.
-In 1930 the chapter elected him dean.
-He temporarily was director, until Carl Thiel succeeded Karl Weinberger.
+From 1894 to 1895, he was music prefect at the Studienseminar (study seminary) St. Emmeram in Regensburg.
+Due to his reputation as a church composer, he was appointed in 1911 a lecturer at the Kirchenmusikschule Regensburg (School of Church Music) of Regensburg, where he taught counterpoint, musical form, and stylistics.
+Around the same time, he was appointed Vicar and then canon at the Collegiate St. Johann in Regensburg.
+In 1930, the chapter elected him dean.
+He was temporarily director, until Carl Thiel succeeded Karl Weinberger.
 He died in Regensburg of gastrointestinal cancer.

 Work

 Griesbacher composed predominantly Catholic church music.
 Based on the a cappella of the Cecilian Movement, he wrote works accompanied by the organ.
-When orchestra was added, he did not do the instrumentation himself.
+When the orchestra was added, he did not do the instrumentation himself.
 He tried to combine the strict Cecilian style with late romantic harmonies.
 His later works are characterised by a rather complex musical language.
 Griesbacher played a role in the transition of Catholic church music from the 19th to the 20th century.
 He created about 250 works, including 49 masses.